UU-Human-Evolution/1MB335/Lab5.md

 **Do not forget to export your trees as image files.
 You will have to show them during the presentation.**

+**Question 1:**
-**Question 1: Which files do IQ-TREE output?
+**Which files do IQ-TREE output?
 Explain briefly what each of them is.**

 IQ-TREE creates several types of trees (e.g. a Neighbour Joining tree saved as .bionj file and an ML tree saved as .treefile).
 In order to properly visualize your tree, you'll need to use specific software, as trees are not represented in a way we can easily understand in our files.
 In order to plot them, we are going to use [FigTree](SRC/FigTree_v1.4.4).
 Download it onto your computer and start it.

-#####Question 2:
+**Question 2:**
-1. **Which model did ModelFinder choose?
-From all the criteria calculated by this software, which was used to determine the best-fitting model?** (Hint: you can check the log file to find out)
+**Which model did ModelFinder choose?
+From all the criteria calculated by this software, which was used to determine the best-fitting model?** (Hint: you can check the log file to find out, scroll a bit to find out)

+**Question 3:**
-2. **Briefly explain the best-fitting model.** (you can simply google it or find it on IQtree website)
+**Briefly explain the best-fitting model.** (you can simply google it or find it on IQtree website)

-#####Question 4:
+**Question 4:**

-2. **In your tree, you can see a number at the base of each branch.
+**In your tree, you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
 Which is your least supported branch?
 What does that mean to your question i.e. are the groups that you need to answer your question not supported?**

 **Repeat these steps for the Cox1 alignments.
 Remember to adapt the command above to run IQ-TREE and be careful to not over-write your files. (to be safe, work in a separate folder)**

-#####Question 5:
+**Question 5:**
-1. Are the trees similar for CytB and Cox1, if not what's the difference?
+**Are the trees similar for CytB and Cox1, if not what's the difference?**

+**Question 6:**
-2. Can you compare your CytB tree generated by IQtree to the one that you generated in the last lab in ITOL?
+**Can you compare your CytB tree generated by IQtree to the one that you generated in the last lab in ITOL?
+Do they differ a lot?
+Which of the two do you trust more?**

 # REPORT